rcfgroup/headfake/docs/tutorials/tutorial2.md

 ### Analysis
-In this tutorial we were able to adjust the field parameters in the YAML file to change the data generated, we also added one of the dependent fields to generate gender appropriate first names and risk-based deceased status.
+In this tutorial we were able to adjust the field parameters in the YAML file to change the data generated, we also added an in-built dependent field to generate gender appropriate first names and risk-based deceased status.

-We also showed how powerful transformers can be to pre- and post-process the generated field values.
+We added to this by showing how (transformers)[../../api/transformer] can be to used to pre- and post-process the generated field values.

 In the final tutorial we will take a look at how conditional fields can be used to create a chain of fields dependent on each other.